 An experimentative Maison since its dawn, FENDI is continuously researching and exploring innovative fibres, with the aim of creating beautiful textile pieces with a reduced impact on our planet.

-Our iconic FF logo canvas is an example of how we integrate recycled polyester fibres, mixed with organic cotton, in our iconic patterns.
+The FF logo canvas is an example of how FENDI integrates recycled polyester fibres – mixed with organic cotton – in its iconic patterns.